Retail & FMCG

 Shelf and planogram intelligence

-Use existing store cameras to detect stock-outs, misplaced products, display drift, and queue pressure in real time.
+Use existing cameras to detect empty shelves, misplaced products, display drift, queue pressure, and store traffic patterns.

 ERP · Operations